 Jasmine plants come in many varieties and names: Zambach, Sambach, Gelseminum, Jasminum…. as mentioned in the Historia plantarum universalis, nova, et absolutissima cum consensu et dissensu circa eas by J. Bauhin (1651).
 Jasmine flower oil “is useful for those with a cold complexion and for those with catarrh, it is useful in winter”.
 It is indicated for contracted limbs, tendons and nerves that it warms and softens.
 It is useful for various ailments, including those of the uterus.
 The doctor Castore Durante (1529-1590) equates the virtues of the oil, prepared by placing it in the sun, with those of the lilies.
 He specifies that it is used “for all the frigid pains of the mother, and of the joints, and of the nerves” and that this oil, obtained from the “monde” almonds and the flowers, not only smells good but is also used for the diseases for which the “Iasmino” ointment is indicated.

 Today, we are still convinced of the properties of this flower: for example, we consider it suitable for the skin of the face and its oil is added to many creams.
 It is antibacterial, a sedative for stress, soothing for coughs and an antioxidant.
 We still use it in aromatherapy.
-In external use jasmine essential oil, which is very expensive, is used with other oils or creams in massage therapy or as a relaxing fragrance.
-Associated with the fourth chakra, the heart chakra, it is useful against tachycardia.
-It may irritate the mucous membranes.
+Jasmine essential oil, which is very expensive, is used topically, along with other oils or creams, in massage therapy or as a relaxing fragrance.
+In the medical traditions of Hinduism and Buddism, Jasmine is associated with the fourth chakra, or “heart chakra”, and is considered useful against tachycardia, although it may, on occasion, irritate the mucous membranes.